MacGregor DNA Project - update January 2015

 Fig. 7 mitochondrial (MtDNA) results

-I should add that 23andme actually covers the whole genome X, Y and somatic.
-It has a lot of medically relevant information as well.
+I should add that 23andme actually covers the whole genome X, Y and autosomal.
+It has a lot of medically relevant information as well although recent American legislation has limited the company's ability to offer this.

 SNPs - Single Nucleotide Polymorphisms